Exclusive - China eyes market forces to drive forex reform agenda

 Subtle shifts are already taking place that signal the PBOC's emphasis on letting market demand increasingly determine the pace at which it relaxes capital account rules.

-Regulators have authorised a pilot programme for individual firms, such as Shell China, to use surplus foreign exchange for business needs, helping reduce trapped cash and raising working capital efficiency.
+Regulators have authorised a pilot programme for individual firms, such as Shell China (RDSa.L), to use surplus foreign exchange for business needs, helping reduce trapped cash and raising working capital efficiency.

 Guo Shuqing, the head of the China Securities Regulatory Commission said in late 2012 that the quota of offshore yuan allowed to be invested in domestic capital markets would be raised by 200 billion yuan, though he did not say exactly when.